-The PGA Championship will be held at the TPC Harding Park for the 2020 edition.
-The course is in sunny San Francisco, California.
-First established in 1925, the club is steeped in tradition and has hosted countless majors over the years.
+The PGA Championship will be held at the Kiawah Island Golf Resort for the 20201 edition.
+The course is in sunny South Carolina.
+First established in 1974, the club is steeped in tradition and has hosted countless majors over the years.

-Brooks Koepka won the 2019 edition, which was the 101st edition of the PGA Championship and was held at the Black Course in Bethpage State Park.
-He returns this year among the favorites on the betting boards for the PGA golf odds at +1400 (odds provided by Bovada).
+Collin Morikawa won the 2020 edition, which was the 102nd edition of the PGA Championship.
+He returns this year among the favorites on the betting boards for the PGA golf odds at +2200 (odds provided by Bovada).

 BTC Bonus 75% up to $750!

-Just Behind the front for with have Justin Thomas at +1400, while four-time winner Tiger Woods is slotted in at +1600.
-Xander Schauffele at +2000, and Bryson DeChambeau tailing the group at +2500, follow closely behind.
+Just Behind the front for with have Justin Thomas at +1400.
+Xander Schauffele at +1600, and Bryson DeChambeau also at +1400, follow closely behind.

 All eyes will be ok Koepka going into this one, as he looks to make it three in a row.
 He loves this competition and there is great value in this bet, as Rory McIlroy is the outright favorite in the oddsmaker’s eyes.